Every aspiring programmer is troubled by one question:

 This is undoubtedly the first question that is bound to pop up in your head if you wish to start a career in programming or coding.
 And while there’s no one answer to this question, we can definitely help to make your choice a tad easier.

 Since there are a plethora of top programming languages to chose from, it is easy for beginners to feel overwhelmed.
 The confusion further escalates with questions like which programing language should one begin their career in, which programming languages are beginner-friendly, which language is the most in-demand right now, and so on.
+To gain expertise in Python, check out our data science certifications.

 Today, we’re going to talk about two of the most extensively used and in-demand languages of the programming world – Python and C. Both Python and C are excellent language choices for beginners and both promise good career options.
 However, the C vs Python debate has been going on since ages, thanks to the innate differences between C and Python.